strimzi/strimzi.github.io/_posts/2023-10-03-kafka-producer-client-essentials.md

 Sometimes, it's good to slow things down a bit.
 We can use this constant to add a delay in milliseconds between sending messages.
 Adding a delay can be useful when testing in order to simulate typical message creation patterns.
-In Kafka, messages typically capture streams of events, so introducing delays can help simulate peak or average event rates.
+In Kafka, messages typically capture streams of events.
+Introducing delays to the producer simulates peak or average event rates.

 These constants give us some control over the producer application's behavior.
 We can use the `NUM_MESSAGES` and `PROCESSING_DELAY_MS` values to adjust the message sending rate.